gjaldon/heroku-buildpack-phoenix-static/README.md

 ## FAQ

 1. When to use?
 - This buildpack is only necessary when you need to compile static assets during deploys.
-You will need not need this buildpack if you are using Phoenix only as a REST API.
+You will not need this buildpack if you are using Phoenix only as a REST API.

 2. Do I need `heroku-buildpack-nodejs` with this?
 - No, this buildpack installs Node for you.
 How it differs from the NodeJS buildpack